X11Libre/xserver/README.md

 requests, etc, and so fired the shot that the whole world heard.

-This is an independent project, not at all affiliated with BigTech or any of their subsidiaries or tax evasion tools, nor any political activists groups, state actors, etc. It's explicitly free of any "DEI" or similar discriminatory policies.
+This is an independent project, not at all affiliated with BigTech or any of their subsidiaries nor any political activists groups, state actors, etc. It's explicitly free of any "DEI" or similar discriminatory policies.
 Anybody who's treating others nicely is welcomed.